edgedb/easy-edgedb/README.md

   ELSE b_places.name ?? m_places.name;
 ```

 This looks not too bad: the output is `{'Buda-Pesth, Bistritz, Munich'}`.
-But there are a few problems here:
+But there's a small problem:

-- This only works if the empty set is second.
+- if both sets are not empty we get a single string with commas,
-- If both sets are not empty we get a single string separated by commas, but otherwise we get a set of strings.
+- otherwise we get a set of strings.

 So that's not very robust.
 Plus the query is kind of hard to read now.